 I first worked out this easy tahini dressing a couple months ago, and poured it over a mixture of quinoa, greens, avocado, shredded cabbage and carrots.
 Then one day, I had a bunch of kale and hand and decided to make the dressing again to serve over it.
 The result is a creamy, tangy and super healthy salad that I just had to share.

 - If you’re new to kale or find the taste a bit overwhelming, feel free to use a mixture of kale and regular greens.

-- The benefit of using kale (beyond all its nutritional benefits) is that any leftovers will hold-up nicely for a couple days in the fridge.
+- The benefit of using kale for this salad (beyond all its nutritional benefits) is that because the leaves are thicker than regular greens, any leftovers will hold-up nicely for a couple days in the fridge.

 - This salad contains chickpeas and avocados – two things that I toss into most of my ad-hoc salads.
 Bell peppers (capsicum) and/or shredded carrots would also be delicious.

 - If you make the dressing in a big bowl, and then mix the salad ingredients right in, it’s a one-pot meal.

 - This dressing is perfect with falafel – either straight-up, or in a pita.